alsash110/comm-2216-obs/docs/files/CRUD.md

 <br />

 >![Note icon](https://github.com/dl90/linux-basics/blob/gh-pages/docs/images/icons/note.png?raw=true "Note"){: style="float: left" }
->>When using the `mv` command to rename a file, enter the current file and then the new name.
+>>When using the `mv` command to rename a file, enter the current file name and then the new name.
 <br />
 <br />